JonathanSemelak/BESEL/README.md

 A tool for performing nudged elastic bands simulations on the free energy surface using Amber .nc files.

 # How it works
-You run the MD with AMBER, feed this code with .rst7 and .nc files, and you will get new .rst7 files to continue the optimization.
-Additionally, every time this code is executed, an output file will be genereated whith thermodynamic information (free energy gradients, free energy differences).
+Run molecular dynamics with AMBER, feed this code with .rst7 and .nc files, and you will get new .rst7 files to continue the optimization.
+Additionally, every time this code is executed, an output file will be generated whith thermodynamic information (free energy gradients, free energy differences).

 ![plot](./img2.png)